Criteria and restrictions to access reception conditions

 According to the 2022 Regulation, people who arrive in Spain from the Moroccan border and have to be initially hosted within the Ceuta and Melilla’s Migrant Temporary Stay Centres (CETI) to be later transferred to the Spanish peninsula.
 This provision represents a change of the previous situation as in practice persons applying for asylum in Ceuta and Melilla started benefitting the full services provided within the reception system only when transferred to mainland, but not during their stay in the CETI.

-Cases of asylum seekers living on the streets because of the saturation of the reception system and the delays in the formalization of the asylum applications have been reported in 2023 and at the beginning of 2024.[3]
-In January 2023, the EU Commission started an infringement procedure against Spain for not having transposed completely and correctly the EU norms on reception conditions, giving to Spain a 2 months deadline to address the deficiencies of its system.[4]
-No further developments on the case were registered at the time of writing of this report.
+Cases of asylum seekers living on the streets because of the saturation of the reception system and the delays in the formalisation of the asylum applications continued to be reported in 2024.[2]
+In January 2023, the EU Commission started an infringement procedure against Spain for not having transposed completely and correctly the EU norms on reception conditions, giving to Spain a 2 months deadline to address the deficiencies of its system.[3]
+No further developments on the case were registered at the time of writing of this report, as the case remains pending.[4]
+In December 2024, the Network of Organisations for the Assistance to Homeless Persons in Alicante (Red de Entidades para la Atención a Personas Sin Hogar de Alicante – Reapsha) denounced that 240 persons lived on the streets in Alicante, which represents an increase compared to the previous year.
+The network reported that, among them, there are also asylum applicants and UAMs aged out.[5]

 Asylum seekers returned to Spain under the Dublin Regulation continue to face difficulties in accessing reception since 2018.
 Following judgments of the TSJ of Madrid,[6] the DGIAH issued instructions in January 2019 to ensure that asylum seekers returned under the Dublin Regulation are guaranteed access to reception (see Dublin: Situation of Dublin Returnees).[7]
 The Reception Handbook was amended accordingly.